 Considering all the above concerns, loss of client or organizational data cannot be risked in the current uniquely challenging environment.
 It is a crucial time for organizations across all industries to be alert and address the adequacy of their cyber policies.

 About the Author

-Pooja Tikekar is part of the editorial team at CISO MAG and writes on cybersecurity trends and news features.
+Pooja Tikekar is a Feature Writer and part of the editorial team at CISO MAG.
+She writes news and feature stories on cybersecurity trends.